Lawrence1024/frontend-project-sp-22/README.md

 #### Home Page
 Simple home page with some banner text

-#### Bookings
+#### Voting
 Four simple cards with titles and images.
-The buttons should link to `google.com`
+The buttons should update the vote counts for each of the respective ducks, as an exercise in state management.

-#### Adoption
+#### Past Winners
 Text on the left, display score explanations from `data.json` on the right.
-Note that these reviews are expandable, first each card should just show the title, on click it should expand to show the review body
+Note that these cards are expandable, first each card should just show the name, year, and vote count, then clicking it should expand to show the outfit description.

 #### Photo Album (Extra Credit)
 Fetch and display the first 24 photos from [this API endpoint](https://jsonplaceholder.typicode.com/photos).
 Feel free to use whatever library you'd like, however, you **must encapsulate all fetching logic in a custom hook**.
 While fetching, show some sort of loading state (this can be a spinner or pure text).